isomorphic-software/smartclient-docs/kb_topics/mobileDevelopment.md

 *   [Menu](../classes/Menu.md#class-menu) components likewise fill the entire screen or a major portion, and offer submenu navigation via a slide-in animation and back button instead of displaying the origin menu and submenu simultaneously
 *   [Calendar](../classes/Calendar.md#attr-calendarminimalui) eliminates the tabs normally used to switch between Day, Week and Month view, instead using device pivot to switch between Day and Week views and offering a compact link to Month view
 *   Windows and Dialogs fill the screen by default and remove rounded edges to save space
 *   many controls implement an expanded hit area for clicks or drags so that finger touches that are technically outside of the drawn area of the control still activate the control.
-This accommodates the imprecision of finger touches as compared to mouse clicks, while still showing the same compact appearance as is used for desktop interfaces.
+This accomodates the imprecision of finger touches as compared to mouse clicks, while still showing the same compact appearance as is used for desktop interfaces.
 This includes the [Slider](../classes/Slider.md#class-slider) thumb, [Window.headerControls](../classes/Window.md#attr-windowheadercontrols), [edge-based resizing](../classes/Canvas.md#attr-canvasresizefrom), and many other controls.
 *   [SpinnerItem](../classes/SpinnerItem.md#class-spinneritem) switches to side-by-side +/- controls instead of the very small, vertically stacked +/- control typical of desktop interfaces
 *   [AdaptiveMenu](../classes/AdaptiveMenu.md#class-adaptivemenu) can either display menu items inline, or in a drop-down, or mix the two modes according to available space.